 Ian and Anne May, and their small children, lived in Kenya starting and managing all aspects of a comprehensive humanitarian project, Karibu Centre.
 By living and working in an isolated location surrounded by slums, they gained a unique understanding of the great obstacles and powerful potential of working in impoverished communities in Kenya.
 Anne is employed as a School Psychologist, working with school teams and families to identify and serve children with special education needs.
-Ian works for the county mental health department as a Senior Mental Health Care Coordinator leading multidisciplinary treatment teams for the most acute children and families.
+Ian works for Multnomah County mental health department as the Wraparound Program Supervisor.
+He supervises the work of multidisciplinary treatment teams for the most acute children and families.

 Our collective experience, knowledge, and talents make us uniquely suited to leverage small amounts of funding into programs that create critical and dramatic difference in the lives of vulnerable children and families.